carbon-language/carbon-lang/llvm/docs/YamlIO.rst

 As with all YAML I/O template specializations, the ScalarEnumerationTraits is used for both reading and writing YAML.
-That is, the mapping between in-memory enum values and the YAML string representation is only in place.
+That is, the mapping between in-memory enum values and the YAML string representation is only in one place.
 This assures that the code for writing and parsing of YAML stays in sync.

 To specify a YAML mappings, you define a specialization on